markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-filesystem.md

 Disabling this setting will disallow creation of new developer volumes, existing developer volumes will mount as regular volumes.

-If this setting isn't configured the default policy is to enable developer volumes while allowing antivirus filter to attach on a deveveloper volume.
+If this setting isn't configured the default policy is to enable developer volumes while allowing antivirus filter to attach on a developer volume.
 Further, if not configured, a local administrator can choose to not have antivirus filter attached to a developer volume.

 A reboot is required for this setting to take effect.
 <!-- EnableDevDrive-Description-End -->